Using This Site

 So Who Are We?

-Age and Family - We are a late-40s married couple.
-When we talk about "family travel" we are referring to 1) the two of us traveling alone, 2) the two of us traveling with my brother, who is close to my age, or 3) the two of us traveling with our two teen-age boys.
+Age and Family - We are a late-40s to early 50s couple.
+When we talk about "family travel" we are referring to 1) the two of us traveling alone, 2) the two of us traveling with my brother, who is close to my age.
+Our three children are in college or past college, and aren't traveling with us.

-We Live in Fort Worth, Texas - We hearken from the land of big hair and the four-inch belt buckle, where our winters last about three weeks and our summers, eight months.
+We Live in North Dallas, Texas - We come from the land of big hair and the four-inch belt buckle, where the winters last about three weeks and the summers, eight months.
 As I type this, the temperture outside is 103 degrees.
-When I say it's cold outside, that could be anywhere up to 55 degrees (Fahrenheit).
+When I say it's cold outside in a trip report, that could be anywhere from 55 degrees (Fahrenheit) and below.
 You northerners will probably scoff at me for that.
 Just like I laugh at y'all for complaining about hot days in the mid-80s. ;-)

 All that's to say that physical exertion factors into our opinions and our choices for tourist attractions.
 If you're younger and/or more physically active, you can take our references to physical exertion with that in mind.

-Photography and History - We are avid photographers, and a tourist attraction's photo policies influence what we think of it.
-I'm also a history buff and my wife is moving more in that direction every day.
+Photography and History - I am an avid photographer, and a tourist attraction's photo policies influence what I think of it.
+We are both history buffs.
 This also affects our decisions on the places we visit.

-Food and Drink - Our family is comprised of unabashed carnivores.
-My wife likes some salads; my policy is that if it's green I probably won't eat it.
-If you're a vegan, our restaurant reviews probably won't help you much.
+Food and Drink - I am an unabashed carnivore.
+My wife likes bait (sushi) and veggies and salads; my policy is that if it's green I probably won't eat it unless it's lime jello.
 We both enjoy drinking wine with our meals although neither of us knows anything about it.

 Why Did I Create Family Travel Photos.com?
 I'm an information manager by trade, so I spend my days doing writing, photography, web design and development, search engine optimization (SEO) and desktop publishing.
 This is more than just work - I really love doing these things.
 This website is an extension of our vacations and an opportunity for me to do the things I enjoy.
 It's a lot of fun.
 Hey, I do website design as an independent contractor for companies all around the United States.
 If you like this site and want me to do yours, send me a note!